Police searching for man who robbed Haverhill store at knifepoint

 “He brings the money to the counter, like 75 cents,” she said.
 “Then I opened the register and he jumped on it and then grabbed all the money.”

-Patel says he dropped a knife when he lunged for the money.
+Patel says the suspect dropped a knife when he lunged for the money.

 Anyone with information about the incident is asked to call Haverhill police.